-MOSCOW (UrduPoint News / Sputnik - 03rd April, 2021) The death toll from the coronavirus infection in the world topped 2.832 million, almost 130 million cases of infection were detected, according to the US-based Johns Hopkins University, which tracks and compiles data from Federal and local authorities, media and other sources.
+MOSCOW (UrduPoint News / Sputnik - 24th June, 2021) The death toll from the coronavirus infection in the world topped 3.885 million, over 179.3 million cases of infection were detected, according to the US-based Johns Hopkins University, which tracks and compiles data from Federal and local authorities, media and other sources.

 As of 20:35 GMT Wednesday, the number of cases globally is 179,324,611, including 3,885,405 fatalities.

 Russia's Farmstandart-Ufavita pharmaceutical company took into consideration all of the World Health Organization (WHO)'s remarks regarding the production of the Sputnik V COVID-19 vaccine, all was corrected, Kremlin spokesman Dmitry Peskov said.